Namanj/Mortgage-Market-Tri-Analysis/README.md

 I did however hack the pipeline functionality to exploit its book keeping while allowing me to have a resampling transformer step, which can be found HERE.

 ### Results
 Classifying the 3% signal proved to be quite a challenge.
-The firm told me that their cost of making a call
+The firm told me that their cost of a False Positive, aka making a call to a customer who wasn't going to default on their loan, to a False Negative, aka not making a call to a customer who was going to default on their loan, is about 1:43.
+Given this Cost-Benefit Matrix, I decided on the threshold which maximized my profit, as shown in the graph below, and my model has a Recall of 98%.

 <p align="center">
   <img src='/images/determine best threshold.png' width="900"  height="550">